immauss/tak-utils/kube/README.md

   - Password - This is getting pulled from CoreConfig in both contianers.
 No need for secret mgmt.
   - ??
 - Fix load balancer so that ports are exposed correctly. (not the nodeport)
+- Get datbase to replicate to other nodes ... run in master/slave ... with 3 replicas.
+- Why is start-db.sh so wonky .... wtf while true; do ....